Exploring the Eastern Towhee (Rufous-sided)

 Show Table of Contents

-The Rufous-Sided Towhee has a scientific name that is nearly impossible to pronounce (Pipilo erythrophthalmus).
+It's no wonder this bird is referred to as a Towhee when it has a scientific name that is nearly impossible to pronounce (Pipilo erythrophthalmus).

 Translated, it means "red-eyed chirper" referring to the red eye and its most common call, "chewink".
 This bird is sometimes called Chewink.

-Until recently, the Eastern and Spotted were once considered a single species (Rufous sided Towhee) but not any longer.
+Until recently, the Eastern and Spotted were considered a single species but not any longer.

-This information covers the nesting and feeding habits, along with the identification of the Eastern Towhee.
-We've added an extra image of the Spotted Towhee below for reference.
+This information covers the habits, behaviors, and identification, of the Eastern Towhee.
+I've added an extra image of the Spotted Towhee below for reference and comparison.

 Eastern Towhee